graysonch/PracticalMachineLearning/GroupwareBarbellPrediction.md

 ## [1] "STACKED Accuracy 0.996125611745514"
 ```

-## In Sample Error, Versus Out of Sample Error
+## In-Sample Error, Versus Out-of-Sample Error
 The in-sample error is the error rate you get on the same data set you use to build your prediction model (resubstitution error), the out-of-sample error is the error rate you get on new data (generalization error).
 Here we will just compare the two predictions for the random forrest model.
-As you can see below, the prediction is 100% accurate on the training data, but on the test data the out sample error misses 4 predictions.
-The  out sample error is expected to be higher the in-sample.
+As you can see below, the prediction is 100% accurate on the training data, but on the test data the out sample error misses 18 predictions.
+The  out sample error is expected to be higher than the in-sample.

-# Training confusion matrix showing in sample errors
+# Training Confusion Matrix Showing In-Sample Errors

 ```r
 pred_rf_tr <- predict(modelFit_rf,train)